Environmental Land Management Schemes (ELMS)

 Will ELMS offer appropriate financial reward for environmental and other “public goods”?

 The Government states it intends to offer “fair rewards and strong incentives for participation [in an ELMS]”, however at this stage the requirements for entry and the formulas for calculating the level of payments to be made are also still to be debated and agreed.
-The funding has currently only been guaranteed until 2022, the end of the current government, but there are calls from various stakeholder groups for the government to commit to a long-term budget to allow for clear business planning and investment by farmers/land managers.
-Whatever support schemes are eventually made available, will need to fit in with farm and land management business plans, and as they cannot be compulsory (unless there are penalties for environmental failures), the Government will want to ensure the new schemes make financial sense for farmers to take part.
-The costs of joining the schemes should be less than the benefits to be received – farmers/land managers must make a profit, or there is a chance they won’t be taken up, particularly following the difficulties experienced with the existing CSS schemes.
+The funding has currently only been guaranteed until 2022 2024, the end of the current government, but there are calls from various stakeholder groups for the government to commit to a long-term budget to allow for clear business planning and investment by farmers/land managers.
+Whatever support schemes are eventually made available, they will need enough prior notice for farm business plans to be adapted.to fit in with farm and land management business plans, and as they cannot be compulsory (unless there are penalties for environmental failures), The Government will want to ensure the new schemes make financial sense for farmers to take part.
+The costs of joining and implementing an agreement should be significantly less than the benefits to be received – farmers/land managers.
+Otherwise participation will be minimal.

 ELMS Testing & Trials Advisory Group

-DEFRA now has an ELMS Testing & Trials Advisory Group made up of approx. 25 different stakeholder groups (e.g. CAAV, NFU, CLA, Farming Wildlife Advisory Group etc.) who have had experience of the current CSS and other agri-environment schemes, and who can speak for their respective members.
+DEFRA now has an ELMS Testing & Trials Advisory Group made up of approx. 25 different stakeholder groups (e.g. CAAV, NFU, CLA, Farming Wildlife Advisory Group etc.) who have had experience of the current CS and other agri-environment schemes, and who can speak for their respective members.
 They are currently meeting at least once a month to discuss various approaches to delivering the support.
-DEFRA is also considering which of the 90 or so applications it has received to trial ELM schemes can move to full trials in 2019, which are likely to run for three years each.
-“Tests and trials of specific areas of ELMS are due to start in 2019 and continue until 2022.
-2021 should see the first pilots and those should continue until 2024.
-ELMs should then be rolled out nationally from 2025 to 2028.
-There is to be a “simplified” application process through the year so no annual start dates as has been seen with Countryside Stewardship.”

-ELMS will therefore most likely be the cornerstone of agricultural policy in England and Wales post-Brexit.
-It is clear that after the UK transition period farmers/land managers in England or Wales will need to apply for an ELMS (or whatever the final scheme is called) to receive any Government funded financial support, and it is likely that an application to whichever body eventually administers and regulates the scheme will require some kind of environmental audit of their land, whether done by the farmer, or with the support of a land agent/environmental consultant.
-How the application is submitted, and how much detail will be needed, is yet to be confirmed, bearing in mind that the Government’s intentions, as set out in the Agriculture Bill Briefing Note dated 9.10.2018, are to “simplify the 2019 Countryside Stewardship application process in England, within the rules of the implementation period” and “reduce the bureaucracy” and “any needless paperwork, which has been widely criticised”.
+The ELM scheme will most likely be the cornerstone of agricultural payments in England and Wales post-Brexit.
+It is clear that after the UK transition period farmers/land managers in England or Wales will need to apply for an ELM agreement to receive the bulk of available Government funded financial support.
+It is likely that an application to whichever body eventually administers and regulates the scheme will require some kind of environmental audit of their land, whether done by the farmer, or with the support of a land agent/environmental consultant.
+How the application is submitted, and how much detail will be needed, is yet to be confirmed.

 Farming & Environment Committee Report for CAAV, 26.9.2018